 - How will the relationship with the landlord work when reporting concerns or issues?

 - Should the family not pay rent, who will be liable for the payment of this to the landlord?

 - What other risks would this place on the Group or Lead Sponsor, and are you all comfortable with them?

 Taking temporary possession of a property

 Your Group will need to be able to access a property prior to the arrival date of the family, and before they are able to sign their tenancy agreement.
 As such, you may need to have a written agreement in place between you and the landlord to do this, where it is outlined when and who will pay the rent, when the tenancy will be moved into the family’s name, and outlining what your duties are as the named tenants.

 - For how long will the tenancy, license or agreement be in the name of your Group?

 - How will this be handed over to the family, and what are your obligations to the landlord be when this is no longer in the name of the Group?

-There are many other questions relating to housing that may come up as you search for a property and once a family arrive.
+There are many other questions relating to housing that may come up as you search for a property.
 Reset are always able to provide advice and support to your Group and we have further resources for you to use.